sushantshinde2401/saved_backup/PAYMENT_ENTRY_INTERFACE_SUMMARY.md

 ## ✅ **PAYMENT ENTRY INTERFACE COMPLETE!**

-A comprehensive payment entry interface has been successfully implemented for the bookkeeping payment receipt page with modal-based form, course selection, and navigation to a dedicated selected courses page.
+A comprehensive payment entry interface has been successfully implemented for the bookkeeping payment entry page with modal-based form, course selection, and navigation to a dedicated selected courses page.

 ---